GASPI-Forum/GASPI-Forum.github.io/gaspi.md

 [German Ministry of Science and Education (BMBF)](https://gauss-allianz.de/de/project/title/GASPI).

 In 2013 the Fraunhofer-Gesellschaft awarded the [Joseph-von-Fraunhofer prize](http://www.fraunhofer.de/en/press/research-news/2013/june/programming-model-for-supercomputers-of-the-future.html) for the programming model of GPI.

+### Related work

+The PGAS API of [OpenSHMEM](http://openshmem.org) is most closely related to GASPI.
+Similar to GASPI data transfer operations in OpenSHMEM are one-sided in nature.
+While OpenSHMEM in supports weak synchronizations (notifications) via fenced message ordering, it only allows for a single fence per pair of processing elements (PE).
+In contrast the GASPI provides general weak synchronization per data-transfer context.
+The queue concept of GASPI allows for multiple (simultaneous) notifications per PE pair, where notifications provide ordering per data context, but do not enforce global ordering across the set of notifications.